 Some states, like Massachusetts, caps the damages but lifts it entirely for particularly debilitating injuries.
 Nebraska includes a provision to lift caps if the defendant’s malpractice caused by an intentional act, gross negligence or malice.
 Tennessee increases the cap for catastrophic events.

-Why do States impose Medical Malpractice Caps?
+Why do States Impose Medical Malpractice Caps?

 Nothing in life is for free, and in the end no matter what the award, someone must pay for it.
-In most cases, this falls to the insurance companies, whom will recover the high pay-outs by increasing all their customers’ premiums.
+In most cases, this falls to the insurance companies, who will recover the high payouts by increasing all their customers’ premiums.